If you are a gamer, then you must have heard about the DirectX 12 technology, as it provides a performance boost for gaming.

 But DirectX 12 utilizes the CPU more efficiently; therefore, the frame rate drop is significantly less compared to DirectX 11, and this provides an extra boost in the gaming experience.

-However, Fortnite lovers also face the opposite experience, as they will get better FPS on DirectX 11; this will vary from graphics to graphics.
+However, Fortnite lovers also face the opposite experience, as they will get better FPS on DirectX 11, varying from graphics to graphics.

 So, after checking all the facts, it can be said that DirectX improves the fps for a maximum number of games.
 However, it is a fixable issue if you face low FPS on DirectX 12.